 Sawgrass Recreation Park

 Ever since we arrived in Miami, an airboat ride through the Everglades was high on our list.
 We were able to make that happen at the Sawgrass Recreation Park in Weston, Florida.
 The airboat tour is about 30 minutes which worked out really well for our kids.
-After putting in some foam earplugs, which were quite the novelty for the kids, our captain fired up the giant fan on the back of the boat and we glided out into the water.
+After putting in some foam earplugs, which were a novelty for the kids, our captain fired up the giant fan on the back of the boat and we glided out into the water.

 The captain warned us that he didn’t see any alligators on his previous tour (the boats run every 20 minutes), so he said he’d do his best to find one.
 Well, about 5 minutes into the trip he cut the engine and we all went on high alert.